This celebration of the novella form features original notes from writers like Nick Earls, Michelle de Kretser, Helen Garner and many more.

 To see Earls’s notes in motion, check out his winning contribution to The Novella Project III, ‘Cargoes’ (which later became Gotham, published in the Wisdom Tree collection with Inkerman & Blunt), published in Griffith Review 50: Tall Tales Short.

-In the second installment of Novella November, Miles Franklin Literary Award-winning writer Michelle de Kretser asks how the novella might be defined:
+In the second installment, Miles Franklin Literary Award-winning writer Michelle de Kretser asks how the novella might be defined:

 Some years ago I was part of a panel discussing novellas.
 The moderator asked us to define the form.
 All we could come up with was something like: ‘A work of fiction between 10,000 and 45,000 words long’ (I might be misremembering the upper limit).
 A few other formulae were hazarded – ‘A work of fiction that lingers in the mind’; ‘A long story that has the depth of a novel’ – but these were rejected as the characteristics on which they rested, namely memorability and resonance, could equally be applied to stories and novels.
 When it comes to novellas, it would seem that length is all.